ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - `adaptive lr` **Adam, AdaGrad,...**
 - `cyclic learning rate` very effective, the idea is insetead of finding one local minima, it find many-many extrema and build the ensemble using all those optima pts.

+### Cyclic Learning Rate:
+- `x = abs(cur_itr/half_cycle_size - 2*cycle + 1)`
+- `min_lr + (max_lr - min_lr) * max(0, 1-x)`
+- for exp:
+    - Assume, init cycle = 1, cycle_size = 200
+    - for cur_itr = 100, so then `x = 0`
+    - for cur_itr = 200, so then `x = 1`
+    - for cur_itr = 300, cycle becomes 2, so then `x = 0`
+    This way, it will keep oscillating between `0-1`, but we want to start with high learning rate, to do that we use `1-x`, which make it `1-0`.
+- We can also build ensemble using this trick.
+    - collect all optima under a threshold
+    - take average of model's response for all those optimal weights
+- `better generalization`
+- `avoid saddle point and bad optima`

 ## Gradient Based Optimization:
-- `GD`: update as per the gradient of all data
+1. `GD`: update as per the gradient of all data
     - GD converge to optimal at the rate of **(1/k)**, which means if you need an accuracy of **1e-4**, then it need something on the order of one thousand steps.
+    - can optimize any function, `convex/non-convex`
+    - the idea is to take gradient and move in the opposite direction of it. `As grad tells us the direction in which slope is increasing`.
+    - we use `learning rate` to control the significance of update using current gradient.

-- `SGD`: Take one random sample and upadte acc to that, it will have **high variance**
+2. `SGD`: Take one random sample and upadte acc to that, it will have **high variance**

-- `Batch GD`: **Reduce Variance**
+3. `Batch GD`: **Reduce Variance**

-- `Subgradient`: At non-differential point, we get a range by looking at grad value on the right and left, then pick a value and pretend it like a differential function
+4. `Subgradient`: At non-differential point, we get a range by looking at grad value on the right and left, then pick a value and pretend it like a differential function

-- `Constrained opt` (Lagrangian Based && Projected Grad)
+5. `Constrained opt` (Lagrangian Based && Projected Grad)

-- Coordinate Descent Algo: Where we update one dimension feature from D-dim space
+6. `Coordinate Descent`: Where we update one dimension feature from D-dim space

+7. `Projected GD`: If function is not following the constraint, then we project the gradient back in the defined region.

-- `Alternative Optimization`: **Exp: EM**
+8. `Alternative Optimization`: **Exp: EM**

-- `Newton Method`(Second Order Method, another is `L-BFGS`):
+9. `Newton Method`(Second Order Method, another is `L-BFGS`):
     1. It tells about its curvature, shape, etc
     2. Each step is finding the minima of **quadratic function** in local space.
-    3. No need of learning rate
+    3. No need of learning rate(hyperparameter)
     4. As `f(y) = f(x) + (y-x) df/dx + (y-x)^2 d^2f/dx^2`
         `f(wt+1) = f(wt) + df/dwt (w-wt) + 1/2 (w-wt)^2 d^2f/dw^2`
         `w = argmax_w f(wt+1)`
         `wt+1 = wt + (hessian)^-1 * grad`
     5. Expensive Because of hessian
     6. Very Fast, if f(w) is convex
+    7. `L-BFGS` is used `to approximate the hessian` and most solver in SVM used that.

 > double derivative tell about curvature, which decide the learning rate.
 As if the surface is getting less steeper, then the learning step is decreased.